 Project Goals

-TAMASA aims to use innovative approaches to transform agronomy in the following ways:
+TAMASA aimed to use innovative approaches to transform agronomy in the following ways:

-- Using available geospatial and other data and analytics to map maize areas, soil constraints, and actual and yields at different scales;
+• Using available geospatial and other data and analytics to map maize areas, soil constraints, and yields at different scales;

 (i) the use of tools and data by service providers and research organizations;